 C — Control your new process and monitor for defects.
 (SPC techniques are helpful in this phase.)

-Eston’s post from September 2011 highlighted the best ways to ensure your lean Six Sigma Project succeeds based upon a Minitab survey of nearly 200 Six Sigma practitioners at all skill levels from major companies.
+This post highlighted the best ways to ensure your lean Six Sigma Project succeeds based upon a Minitab survey of nearly 200 Six Sigma practitioners at all skill levels from major companies.

 One of the most important components of good project selection is choosing a project most likely to benefit from the DMAIC approach.
 In other words, a good project involves a measurable defect, or a process for which changes can be measured accurately.
 However, whether or not you are using DMAIC or DMADV, the real benefit of these methodologies is picking an approach and sticking with it without skipping any steps or phases.